I. General Provisions

-J. Confidentiality — During the hearing, only the members of the hearing committee, Dean of Students or designee and his counsel, the student and his or her advisor, the student’s parents or legal guardians, the witness currently testifying, and the transcriber will be allowed in the hearing room.
+J. Confidentiality — During the hearing, only the members of the hearing panel, Dean of Students or designee and his counsel, the student and his or her advisor, the student’s parents or legal guardians, the witness currently testifying, and the transcriber will be allowed in the hearing room.
 After testifying, a witness may not remain in the hearing room unless both the student and the Dean of Students or designee consent.
 All persons present at the hearing shall treat matters discussed with confidence.

 K. Relevant Evidence — Legal rules of evidence shall not apply to hearings.
 Any relevant evidence shall be admitted, if it is credible and is the sort that reasonable people would rely upon in the conduct of their affairs.

 L. Not Compelled to Testify — The student may not be compelled to testify against himself or herself.

 1. The hearing officer will invite all parties entitled to be present into the hearing room.

 2. The hearing officer will read a statement of confidentiality.

 3. The hearing officer will state the university policy alleged to have been violated;